Chart Color Schemes

 Health performance in Gooburrum is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Gooburrum faces significant health challenges, as indicated by health data.
-Both younger and older age groups show high prevalence rates for common health conditions.
+Gooburrum faces significant health challenges, as indicated by its health data.
+Both younger and older age groups show high prevalence of common health conditions.

-Private health cover is more prevalent in Gooburrum than the average SA2 area, at approximately 52% of its total population (~890 people), compared to 48.0% across Rest of Qld.
-The most common medical conditions are arthritis and mental health issues, affecting 12.7% and 9.7% of residents respectively.
-However, 58.8% of residents report having no medical ailments, slightly lower than the 59.1% reported in Rest of Qld.
-Gooburrum has a lower proportion of seniors aged 65 and over at 24.7%, compared to 26.3% in Rest of Qld.
-Health outcomes among seniors present some challenges, largely mirroring those of the general population.
+Private health cover is more prevalent here than the average SA2 area, at approximately 52% (~887 people), compared to 48.4% across Rest of Qld.
+The most common medical conditions are arthritis (12.7%) and mental health issues (9.7%).
+About 58.8% of residents report having no medical ailments, similar to the 59.1% in Rest of Qld.
+Gooburrum has a lower proportion of seniors aged 65 and over at 24.7% (419 people), compared to 26.3% in Rest of Qld.
+Senior health outcomes present challenges comparable to those of the general population.

 Frequently Asked Questions - Health